Special marks: Cement Contractors Association of Alameda County

 A few Oakland sidewalk marks include the distinctive oval stamp of the Cement Contractors Association of Alameda County.
-During my inventory I captured three of them.
+During my inventory I captured a few of them.
 I’m positive there are others, but I wasn’t documenting them.
+I’ll add more as I find them.

 ccaac-orth